nikolayrk/unixpense-svc/README.md

 > **_NOTE:_** The current recommended way to setup all the necessary components needed for the service to function, is by using the GitHub Actions CI-CD workflow.
 There also exists a Jenkins pipeline, which was used in the past, but is now deprecated and does not contain all the steps available in the Actions workflow.

-The Actions workflow consists of three jobs, the high-level operations of which are detailed below:
+The high-level operations of each job in the workflow are outlined below:

 ### Telegram Notify Start